VirtualPlanetaryLaboratory/vplanet/docs/primaryvariable.rst

 Next we need to add code to the module file for which this primary variable will be added, e.g. eqtide.c.
-First add a new verify function that continues the initialization process:
+First add a new function that continues the initialization process:

 .. code-block:: bash

-  void VerifyPrimaryVariable(BODY *body, OPTIONS *options, UPDATE *update,
+  void InitializePrimaryVariable(BODY *body, OPTIONS *options, UPDATE *update,
                           double dAge, int iBody) {

     update[iBody].iaType[update[iBody].iPrimaryVariable][0]     = 1;